Heights of complete intersections in toric varieties: The adelic vanishing

 \begin{lemma} The set $\mathfrak{S}$ is finite. \end{lemma}

-\begin{proof} This is equivalent to the fact that each of the conditions in the above list fails for at most finitely many places.
-This is clear for the conditions \eqref{item:6}, \eqref{item:7} and \eqref{item:8} because the field $\mathbb{K}$ has a finite number of Archimedean places and is adelic, and the fact that $v$-adic metrics of a metrized divisor are defined by a single integral model for all but a finite number of places.
-On the other hand, the finiteness for the condition~\eqref{item:9} follows from a classical result of Ostrowski stating that the reductions of an absolutely irreducible polynomial over the ring of integers of a number field are absolutely irreducible for all but a finite number of prime ideals \cite[Hilfssatz at the end of page~296]{Ostr2}. \end{proof}
+\begin{proof} This is equivalent to the fact that each of the above conditions fails for at most finitely many places.
+This is clear for \eqref{item:6}, \eqref{item:7} and \eqref{item:8} because the number field $\mathbb{K}$ has a finite number of places above each place of $\mathbb{Q}$, every $\alpha\in\mathbb{K}^\times$ has unitary $v$-adic absolute value for almost all $v$, and for each $i$ the non-Archimedean metrics of $\overline{D}_i$ are defined by the canonical integral model of the line bundle $\mathcal{O}(D_{i})$ for almost all $v$.

+For the remaining we assume that the first three conditions are met.
+To the non-Archimedean place $v$ it corresponds a prime ideal $\mathfrak{p}$ of the ring of integers~$\mathcal{O}_{\mathbb{K}}$ with ramification equal to the index of the value group $|\mathbb{Q}^{\times}|_{v}$ inside $|\mathbb{K}^{\times}|_{v}$.
+Thus the finiteness for \eqref{item:15} follows from the well-known fact that only finitely many rational primes ramify in a given number field \cite[Proposition~I.8.4]{Neukirch:ant}.
+Furthermore the algebraic closure of the residue field~$\mathcal{O}_{\mathbb{K}}/\mathfrak{p}$ coincides with $\widetilde{\mathbb{C}}_v$.
+Hence the finiteness for~\eqref{item:9} is given by the classical result of Ostrowski stating that the reductions of an absolutely irreducible polynomial over $\mathbb{K}$ are absolutely irreducible for all but a finite number of prime ideals of $\mathcal{O}_{\mathbb{K}}$ \cite[Hilfssatz at the end of page~296]{Ostr2}. \end{proof}